isotopp/isotopp.github.io/content/posts/2022-06-20-mysql-breaking-replication-with-algorithm-instant.md

 - lang_en
 ---

-MySQL 8.0.29 adds `ALGOITHM=INSTANT` as a way to `ALTER TABLE` commands with less wait.
+MySQL 8.0.29 adds `ALGORITHM=INSTANT` as a way to run `ALTER TABLE` commands with less wait.
 The documentation can be found in [Online DDL Operators](https://dev.mysql.com/doc/refman/8.0/en/innodb-online-ddl-operations.html) and instant column operations can be found [here](https://dev.mysql.com/doc/refman/8.0/en/innodb-online-ddl-operations.html#online-ddl-column-operations).

 Example Syntax looks like this: